Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Background

 CRL focuses on training RL agents to learn multiple tasks sequentially without prior knowledge, garnering significant interest due to its relevance to real-world AI applications \cite{khetarpal2022towards}.
 A central issue in CRL is catastrophic forgetting, which has led to various strategies for knowledge retention.
 PackNet and related pruning methods \cite{mallya2018packnet,schwarz2021powerpropagation} preserve model parameters but often require knowledge of task count.
 Experience replay techniques such as CLEAR \cite{rolnick2019experience} use buffers to retain past experiences, but face memory scalability challenges.
 In addition, some methods prevent forgetting by maintaining multiple policies or a subspace of policies \cite{schopf2022hypernetworkppocontinualreinforcementlearning,gaya2023buildingsubspacepoliciesscalablecontinual}.
 Furthermore, task-agnostic CRL research indicates that rapid adaptation can also help prevent forgetting \cite{caccia2023taskagnosticcontinualreinforcementlearninggaining}.

 Another issue in CRL is transfer learning, which is crucial for efficient policy adaptation.
 Naive approaches, like fine-tuning, that train a single model on each new task provide good scalability and transferability but suffer from catastrophic forgetting.
 Regularization-based methods, such as EWC \cite{kirkpatrick2017overcoming,wang2023comprehensive}, have been proposed to prevent this side effect, but often reduce plasticity.
 Some architectural innovations have been proposed to balance the trade-off between plasticity and stability \cite{rusu2016progressiveneuralnetworks,berseth2022compscontinualmetapolicysearch}.
-Furthermore, methods like OWL \cite{kessler2022samestatedifferenttaskcontinual} and MAXQINIT \cite{abel2018policyvaluetransferlifelongreinforcement} leverage policy factorization and value function transfer, respectively, for improved learning across tasks.
+Furthermore, methods like OWL \cite{kessler2022samestatedifferenttaskcontinual} and MAXQINIT \cite{abel2018policyvaluetransferlifelongreinforcement} leverage policy factorization and value function transfer, respectively, for improved learning.

 Most existing methods perform well when applied to sequences of tasks that exhibit high environmental similarity, such as tasks where only specific parameters within the environment are altered or the objectives within the same environment are different.
 However, their effectiveness is greatly diminished when dealing with a sequence of diverse tasks.
-Our proposed framework aims to overcome this limitation by leveraging hierarchical knowledge transfer.
+Our proposed framework aims to overcome this limitation by leveraging multi-granularity knowledge transfer.

-\subsubsection{Reinforcement Learning with the LLM}
+\subsubsection{Reinforcement Learning With the LLM}

-Recent advancements have combined the large language model with reinforcement learning to address reinforcement learning challenges such as sample efficiency and generalization.
+Recent advancements have combined the LLM with reinforcement learning to address reinforcement learning challenges such as sample efficiency and generalization.
 These integrations utilize LLM's vast knowledge and reasoning ability to improve agents' performance.
 For instance, studies have developed methods for efficient agent-LLM interactions \cite{hu2023enablingintelligentinteractionsagentllm} and unified agent foundations with language models for better experience reuse \cite{palo2023unifiedagentfoundationmodels}.